Mind the step: On the frequency-domain analysis of gravitational-wave memory waveforms: Phenomenology of Fourier domain GW memory signals

 Throughout this section we fix $\theta = \pi/2$, for which the $h_{20}$-mode is maximal, and $\phi=0$.
 For convenience, we define

 and

 so that the time-domain (frequency-domain) strain is simply $\sum_{\ell m}\mathfrak{h}_{\ell m}$ $\left(\sum_{\ell m}\tilde{\mathfrak{h}}_{\ell m}\right)$ in geometric units.

 Whenever applying \texttt{SySS} in this section, we choose $t_{\mathrm{jump}}$ to coincide with merger time and $\sigma = 10\, \mathrm{M}$.
 As discussed in Sec.~\ref{subsec:splitting}, this choice is not unique, as \texttt{SySS} focuses on capturing the general step-like behavior of the signal.
+As shown in Appendix~\ref{app:syss_choices}, results are broadly unaffected by the selection of $t_{\mathrm{jump}}$ and $\sigma$.
 It is important to note that \texttt{SySS} is \emph{not} explicitly modeling $h_{20}^{\text{(mem)}}$, but rather \emph{any} step-like behavior would be successfully dealt with.